seotrader/Kotlin-Projects/README.md

 # Projects by Gilad Raz - Rozenberg

-These projects are all built exclusively by Gilad Raz-Rozneberg for Android via Android Studio
+These projects are all built exclusively by Gilad Raz-Rozneberg for Android via Android Studio mainly Kotlin code but also with Java

 # More Complex Projects